fourstepper/robinopletal.com/src/lib/posts/free-software-licenses-thought.md

 - Companies should be able to, to a reasonable extent, _own knowledge_, in my opinion.
 Furthermore, this company's possibility of _owning knowledge_ can in turn be beneficial to Free software.

-From the above, I think my last point specifically would be the most controversial one in a discussion with someone who is heavily copyleft leaning (_LOL, this is starting to sound almost political_), so I will expand on my point right away.
+I think the last point specifically would be the most controversial one in a discussion with someone who is heavily copyleft-leaning (_LOL, this is starting to sound almost political_), so I will expand on my point right away.

 ## The case for permissive licenses